mizoreto/mizoreto.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
-I'm currently a Master's student in Computer Science at the University of California, San Diego, advised by Prof. [Tzu-Mao Li](https://cseweb.ucsd.edu/~tzli/).
+I'm a rising second-year Master's student in Computer Science at the University of California, San Diego, advised by Prof. [Tzu-Mao Li](https://cseweb.ucsd.edu/~tzli/).
 I received my B.S. degree in Computer Science, with a minor in Physics, from the University of Illinois Urbana-Champaign.
+I'm exploring computer graphics as a means to reconstruct, simulate, and reinterpret the physical world through computation.
+My current interests include rendering, perception, and scalable graphics systems, with growing curiosity in XR and robotics.

 I'm always open to connecting and sharing ideas.
 Please feel free to reach out!